mswietlicki/Blog/raspberry-pi-as-ir-remote-decoder-lirc.md

 Instalation:
 ------------

-To install Lirc on your Raspberry Pi use my quick instalation or read detail instactions on [this blog](http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/).
+To install Lirc on your Raspberry Pi use my quick instalation or read detail instractions on [this blog](http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/).

 ```powershell
 	sudo apt-get install lirc